-Throughout her career, Dr. Rutten's research has examined social and behavioral factors related to cancer prevention and control.
-Her current program of research is focused on implementation and evaluation of evidenced-based cancer prevention and control strategies to improve population health.
+The research of Lila J. Rutten, Ph.D., examines social and behavioral factors related to cancer prevention and control.
+Specifically, her research is focused on implementation and evaluation of evidenced-based cancer prevention and control strategies to improve population health.

 Significance to patient care